OfficeDev/teams-toolkit-samples/CONTRIBUTING.md

   - env
   - src
   - assets
+      - thumbnail.png
       - sampleDemo.gif
   - README.md
   - teamsapp.yml
   - teamsapp.local.yml
 ```
-The sampleDemo.gif is a very short gif illustrating what users will see after the app is running, and demonstrating major usage of the sample.
-The gif can also be a static screenshot of the sample if you want.
+The thumbnail.png is a static screenshot of the sample illustrating what users will see after the app is running.
+The sampleDemo.gif is a dynamic and very short gif demonstrating major usage of the sample.
-> Suggested size of gif/pic is *1600x920/800x460* (If you have it with other sizes, please keep same image ratio for other sizes and don't forget to consider the resolution.
+> Suggested size of pic/gif is *1600x920/800x460* (If you have it with other sizes, please keep same image ratio for other sizes and don't forget to consider the resolution.
 Your gif or pics must fit the entire Teams client UI into the image.

 The README.md file basically describe what's the sample, how to run it and so on.
 Here is a [README Template](https://github.com/OfficeDev/TeamsFx-Samples/blob/zhany-readme-template/README_template.md) which you can follow to create one.

-2. [Log a Issue ticket](https://github.com/OfficeDev/TeamsFx-Samples/issues/new?assignees=summzhan&labels=&projects=&template=new-sample-onboard-request.md&title=%5BSample+Onboard+Request%5D+Your+sample+name) in our repo using below template, you will need to provide meta data of your sample in your ticket.
+2. [Log an issue ticket](https://github.com/OfficeDev/TeamsFx-Samples/issues/new?assignees=summzhan&labels=&projects=&template=new-sample-onboard-request.md&title=%5BSample+Onboard+Request%5D+Your+sample+name) in our repo using below template, you will need to provide meta data of your sample in your ticket.

 3. The things request you to do are almost done.
 Then we will triage the samples onboarding tickets daily, a PM and a Engineer in our team will be assigned to help you review the source code together with the meta data you provided in the ticket.
 Please keep an eye on your ticket and update your samples accordingly if there is any updating request during the review.